 Slide projectors are great, but outdated, and digital projectors cost a bundle.
-Fortunately, you can show off your mobile photos and your phone hack savvy by turning your smartphone into an inexpensive projector.
+Fortunately, you can show off your mobile photos and your phone hack savvy by turning your phone into an inexpensive smartphone projector.

 When light passes though a lens (including the lenses in your eyes), it gets flipped, which means the picture from your projector will come out upside-down.
 No fear, though — we have a fix!